jeffjiajunw/learn-security-examples/privescalation/privEscalation.md

 Answer the following:

-1. Briefly explain the potential vulnerabilities in **insecure.ts**
+1. Briefly explain the potential vulnerabilities in **insecure.ts** It just check whether the userid role is admin, but the userid is provided mby client, so it can be guessed.
+And there is no session or token authentication.
 2. Briefly explain how a malicious attacker can exploit them.
+   An attacker can craft a request that includes the `userId` of an admin, even if they are not an admin themselves.
+It change the admin role.
 3. Briefly explain the defensive techniques used in **secure.ts** to prevent the privilege escalation vulnerability?
+   The server checks for a valid session to check if user is authenticated instead of let user provide the id itself.
+It will check if user is admin.
+The session cookies are configured with httponly and samesite strict to prevent from csrf attack.